mikics/dolfinx-axisymmetric-issue/README.md

 outgoing waves.

 Here below a quick rundown of the DOLFIN/DOLFINx functions and their corresponding mathematical representation.
-The implementation of such functions in DOLFIN is necessarily more complicated due to the lack of support of complex numbers.
+The implementation of such functions in legacy DOLFIN is necessarily more complicated due to the lack of support of complex numbers.